 Hold your event at an interesting location.
 A special, unique venue can really make an event feel like… well… an event!
 But, don’t choose randomly, pick a location that jives with your brand presence.
 Try to find a venue where your target audience would feel right at home – if ‘home’ was super fun and exciting.

 Offer something for free.
 People love free swag.
 If you can afford it, offering a thoughtful and relevant free gift will make a great impression on your guests.
+A branded t-shirt might be the right gift.
+Or you can offer a one-off specially designed garment in a raffle.
 If your budget is tighter, Arden suggests offering an open bar for a limited part of the evening.
 Everyone loves an open bar; and, you can schedule the timing to coincide with when you’d like the bulk of your guests to arrive.